Climate and Average Weather in Somalia

-Somalia has hot, dry weather year-round, except at the higher elevations in the north.
-Somalia has two rainy seasons: the Gu (April to June) and the Dayr (October to November).
+Somalia is known for its hot and dry climate all year round, except for the higher elevations in the north.
+The country experiences two rainy seasons: the Gu from April to June and the Dayr from October to November.
 Droughts usually occur every two to three years in the Dayr and every eight to ten years in both the Dayr and the Gu.
-The coastal region in the south around Mogadishu and Kismaayo has an additional rainy season, the Xagaaye (July to August), in which isolated rain showers occur.
+Additionally, the southern coastal regions around Mogadishu and Kismaayo have an extra rainy season, the Xagaaye, from July to August.

-Interested in the more detailed Weather and Climate of Somalia?
+Interested in more detailed Weather and Climate information for Somalia?